 ActionToQuit is a tobacco control policy program dedicated to reducing tobacco-related death, disease and cost through communication, education, and advocacy.
-ActionToQuit is an initiative of Altarum Institute.
+ActionToQuit is an initiative of Altarum.

 The Aspirin Project’s goal is to increase awareness of daily, low-dose aspirin use for the prevention of disease.
 Serving both consumers and providers, the Project provides unbiased information about who should and who should not take aspirin.

-With funding from the Robert Wood Johnson Foundation, Altarum Institute’s Center for Sustainable Health Spending is creating a structure to demonstrate the value of investments in nonclinical primary prevention—interventions outside of the medical system that reduce the incidence of injury and illness—and their impact on health care costs.
+With funding from the Robert Wood Johnson Foundation, Altarum’s Center for Sustainable Health Spending is creating a structure to demonstrate the value of investments in nonclinical primary prevention—interventions outside of the medical system that reduce the incidence of injury and illness—and their impact on health care costs.

 Over the past 4 years, Altarum has been at the forefront of efforts to address behavioral health issues in the United States, especially those related to the continuing integration of mental health and addiction service systems and the concurrent integration of behavioral health with physical health systems under the Patient Protection and Affordable Care Act (ACA).